Drink (At Least) 8 Glasses of Water a Day

 Why This Is A Good Idea

-Water is the #1 most important thing we consume on a daily basis.
+Water is the #1 most important thing we consume on a daily basis, as it is essential for optimal body functioning.
 It helps the liver and kidneys flush out toxins, keeps us energized and helps fight fatigue, aids in digestion and metabolism, lubricates joints, and helps prevent headaches—just to name a few.
 It has also been shown that people who increase their water consumption consume fewer calories, as well as less saturated fat, sugar, and sodium.
 And according to studies, increased water intake has even been linked to a decrease in risk of colorectal and urinary tract cancers.

-If we don’t drink enough water, our bodies become dehydrated, and even the slightest dehydtration can negatively effect our bodily functioning.
-Eight 8-ounce glasses of water (or one half-gallon) is a great baseline amount of water one should drink daily.
+If we don’t drink enough water, our bodies become dehydrated, and even the slightest dehydration can negatively affect our bodily functioning.
+Eight glasses of water is a great baseline amount of water one should drink daily.
 But if you exercise heavily or eat a lot of fibrous foods, you’ll likely need to up your intake.
 (Excuse the potty talk, but a telltale sign that you’re dehydrated is bright yellow urine—try to keep it pale.)

 - Be sure to check in after every glass of water you drink; it’s more effective than waiting till the end of the day to count your glasses.

 - Drink a big glass of water first thing when you wake up.
-Your body is dehydtrated after sleeping for many hours, and needs some fluids.
+Your body is dehytrated after sleeping for many hours, and needs some fluids.

 - Try sparkling water to add some excitement to your H2O.
 (Buy a SodaStream for sparking water at your fingertips.)

-- Add mint and/or pieces of fruit to your water for flavor.
+- Add mint leaves and/or pieces of fruit to your water for flavor.

 - Hot water with lemon and herbal tea are great cold weather alternatives to plain water.